zachcmadsen/bog/README.md

 mode or interrupt hijacking.

-I originally wrote this as part of an NES emulator, but I thought it might be useful for future emulator projects as a standalone library.
+I originally wrote this as part of an NES emulator, but I thought it might be useful as a standalone library for future emulator projects.

 # Acknowledgements